In the Kitch is reader-supported. External links may earn us a commission at no additional cost to you.

 Oven: Another option is to reheat it in the oven; it will take longer, but it will reheat the dish more evenly and crisp it up a bit.
 First, preheat the oven to 350°F and put it in the oven for 15-20 minutes or until it is warmed through.
 You may also cover it with aluminum foil to keep more moisture in and avoid any browning, if desired.

-Did you enjoy this unique way of baking a peach cobbler?
-Let me know in the comments and please share the recipe!
+Did you enjoy this unique way of baking a cobbler?
+If you tried this Electric Skillet Peach Cobbler Recipe or any other recipe on my website, please leave a 🌟 star rating and let me know how it went in the 📝 comments below.
+And please share the recipe!

 Electric Skillet Peach Cobbler